-- Two unsafe events will result in failure of the course. - Establishing a pattern of unsafe practice as demonstrated by the documentation of three unsafe events during the Medical Radiography professional curriculum is equivalent to failure of two clinical practicum courses.
+- One unsafe event will result in counseling and a written warning. - Two unsafe events will result in failure of the course in which the event occurred. - Establishing a pattern of unsafe practice as demonstrated by the documentation of three unsafe events during the Medical Radiography professional curriculum is equivalent to failure of two clinical practicum courses.